What To Do When Hit By a Drunk Driver in Ohio

 Never settle for less than what you deserve.
 The insurance company is looking out for itself and will want to pay a lesser amount.
 However, many insurance companies want to avoid trials related to drunk drivers.
 Your attorney can use this as leverage for a better settlement offer.
 It is always up to you as to whether you accept a settlement or go to trial.

 If you’re unable to reach a satisfactory settlement with an insurer, you’ll need to file a civil case against the drunk driver in order to recover.
 Through a lawsuit, you’ll be able to seek compensatory damages, and in some circumstances, punitive damages.
 Compensatory damages are meant to make you whole.
-They will cover the cost of repairing or replacing your vehicle, your past and future medical expenses, lost income due to being away from work, and pain and suffering.
+They will cover the cost of repairing or replacing your vehicle, your past and future medical expenses, lost income due to being out of work, and pain and suffering.
 Punitive damages are meant to punish the individual for his or her behavior.

-Contact an Ohio Car Accident Attorney
+Contact an Ohio Car Accident Attorneys Today

 If you or a loved one was hurt by a drunk driver, you deserve justice.
 You can’t control whether or not criminal charges are brought against the driver, but you can ensure that you receive a financial settlement that puts you and your family on the right foot to move forward.